NoteWaveNoteWaveHelp Center

 Troubleshooting calendar sync:

-• Check if Zoom or Teams is still connected (green checkmark)
+• Check if Zoom, Teams, or Google Meet is still connected

 • If disconnected, click "Reconnect" and authorize again